kuntalkumarpal/Personality-Prediction-Facebook/README.md

 * Calc_BIG5_SvrPoly_Topics_Liwc.py - The main code to generate the BIG5 scores based on Topics along with LIWC features (SVR Polynomial kernels)
 * Calc_BIG5_SvrPoly_Topics_Liwc_DecTree.py - The main code to generate the BIG5 scores based on only Topics (Decision Trees)
 * Calc_BIG5_SvrPoly_only_Topics_DecTree.py - The main code to generate the BIG5 scores based on Topics along with LIWC features (Decision Trees)
+* GraphCode/ - Folder contains code to generate various graphs from data
+* RCommands.txt - This file contains a number of intermediate preprocessings commands in R

 ### Note :
 * The code have various hardcoding.
 * Parameter setup is present in the files itself.
 * The code was written some time  back and was not at all maintained since then.
 Now its being arranged from the bits and pieces found.
-So there may be inconsistencies
+So there may be inconsistencies.
 * The code is not well structured and designed in some areas.
-* No separate training, validations and testing modules all are done sequentially together in same function
+* No separate training, validations and testing modules
-* The naming of the files are inconsistent.